Sitka Activities Resource Guide

 - Take pictures: Sitka is an especially photogenic place.
 Ocean-island panoramas, moss and fern rainforest lushness, wildlife, wildflowers, historic and cultural subjects —the well preserved totem poles in the Sitka National Historical Park are especially enticing, the play of northern latitude light on the environment, alone, is worthy of your attention!

 - Walk the harbors: Whether you already have an appreciation of boats or not, you will enjoy Sitka Harbors.
-Our small town has more harbor space, than the other towns of southeastern Alaska, every boat is different, from true derelicts to multi-million dollar fishing boats and yachts, and every one of our 5 harbors has open access.
+Our small town has more harbor space than the other towns of southeastern Alaska, every boat is different, from true derelicts to multi-million dollar fishing boats and yachts, and every one of our 5 harbors has open access.
 You are free to stroll the floats day and night, and the experience will give you a feel for the way of life on the Alaskan coast that you can get nowhere else.

 - Sitka Public Library is another good source for books about Sitka and Alaska.
 Take some time while you are here to relax in the library's friendly atmosphere, although you may find it difficult to read there.
 The stunning view of Crescent Bay and the mountains beyond, from the comfortable reading area, may command all your attention.